Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 That depends on your goal — but here’s a cheat sheet:

-• Best Waterproof Earplugs → Mack’s AquaBlock
+• Best Waterproof → Mack’s AquaBlock

 • Best for Tinnitus → Eargasm High-Fidelity